Table of Contents

 Corals are made of tiny sea animals called polyps.
 They take calcium salts from seawater to build strong skeletons.
 Coral reefs form when baby corals attach to hard surfaces near the shore.
 When the polyps die, their skeletons create new homes for more polyps, and this process keeps repeating.

 Over time, the buildup of these skeletons creates shallow rocks called reefs, which can eventually turn into islands.
-Corals have a tubular shape and can grow in different forms and colors depending on the salts they contain.
+Corals have a tubular shape and can grow in different forms and colours depending on the salts they contain.

 Coral Reefs in India